Macedonian language

-Macedonian developed out of the western dialects of the East South Slavic dialect continuum, whose earliest recorded form is Old Church Slavonic.
-During much of its history, this dialect continuum was called "Bulgarian", although in the 19th century, its western dialects came to be known separately as "Macedonian".
+Macedonian developed out of the western dialects of the Eastern South Slavic dialect continuum, whose earliest recorded form is Old Church Slavonic.
+During much of its history, this dialect continuum was called "Bulgarian", although in the late 19th century, its western dialects came to be known separately as "Macedonian".
 Standard Macedonian was codified in 1945 and has developed modern literature since.
 As it is part of a dialect continuum with other South Slavic languages, Macedonian has a high degree of mutual intelligibility with Bulgarian and varieties of Serbo-Croatian.

 Linguists distinguish 29 dialects of Macedonian, with linguistic differences separating Western and Eastern groups of dialects.
-Some features of Macedonian grammar are the use of a dynamic stress that falls on the ante-penultimate syllable, three suffixed deictic articles that indicate noun position in reference to the speaker and the use of simple and complex verb tenses.
+Some features of Macedonian grammar are the use of a dynamic stress that falls on the antepenultimate syllable, three suffixed deictic articles that indicate noun position in reference to the speaker and the use of simple and complex verb tenses.
 Macedonian orthography is phonemic with a correspondence of one grapheme per phoneme.
 It is written using an adapted 31-letter version of the Cyrillic script with six original letters.
-Macedonian syntax is of the subject-verb-object (SVO) type and has flexible word order.
+Macedonian syntax is the same as of all other modern Slavic languages, i.e. of the subject-verb-object (SVO) type and has flexible word order.

 Macedonian vocabulary has been historically influenced by Turkish and Russian.
 Somewhat less prominent vocabulary influences also came from neighboring and prestige languages.
 The international consensus outside of Bulgaria is that Macedonian is an autonomous language within the Eastern South Slavic dialect continuum, although since Macedonian and Bulgarian are mutually intelligible and are socio-historically related, a small minority of linguists are divided in their views of the two as separate languages or as a single pluricentric language.

+5 May, the day when the government of Yugoslav Macedonia adopted the Macedonian alphabet as the official script of the republic in 1945, is marked as Macedonian Language Day.
+This is a working holiday, declared as such by the government of North Macedonia in 2019.